 Cardiovascular disease kills more than 800,000 people in the United States every year and is the leading cause of death for both men and women.
-Robert Hernandez, MD, at Primary Medicine of Sherman in Sherman and Plano, Texas, can help you take steps to improve your heart health and reduce your risk of more serious health complications.
-For an evaluation, call the office nearest you today or book an appointment online.
+Robert Hernandez, MD, at Primary Medicine of Sherman in Sherman, Texas, can help you take steps to improve your heart health and reduce your risk of more serious health complications.
+For an evaluation, call the office or book an appointment online.

 Cardiovascular disease is a general medical term that refers to any health condition that affects your heart or blood vessels.
 Cardiovascular disease is very common in the United States, and many of the underlying diseases that fall under the cardiovascular disease umbrella are preventable.